 The experience works as one-day, or 8 one-hour modules, or 4 two-hour modules, depending on the timing and participants.
 The Certified Accounting Professionals piloted the program with both young adults and adults with great success and response from both.
 We knew the program worked with both communities when teachers in the schools started to request the program for themselves and the volunteer facilitators said they wished they had received similar learning in their day jobs.

-The Learn2 needs assessment forms the basis of our understanding of any client’s needs.
+The Learn2 needs impact identifier forms the basis of our understanding of any client’s needs.
 This helps us understand both your business objectives and the talent development outcomes.
 This is what allows your strategist to configure your experience.
 This is an absolute MUST when facilitating a group of adults.

 The program remains shockingly consistent in approach because in most cases, the participants need to identify their dreams, their values, their resistance, their role models and mentors and develop action plans – regardless of age.
 What gets configured are the headings, the links to Individual Development Plans and leadership commitments.
 The 5 C Model illustrates how Commitments create the opportunity to grow Capacity which creates the Confidence in oneself to Dream Big.